Rural Municipality of Brokenshell No. 68: Government

 The RM of Brokenshell No. 68 is governed by an elected municipal council and an appointed administrator that meets on the first Thursday of every month.
-The reeve of the RM is Garry Christopherson while its administrator is Jenna Smolinski.
+The reeve of the RM is Jay Holyer-Riviere while its administrator is Jenna Smolinski.
 The RM's office is located in Weyburn.
 The RM's office was located in Trossachs until 1998 when permission was received to share offices with the RM of Weyburn No. 67, though technical operations remain in Trossachs.